Breeding Soundness Examination of Male Dogs

 A complete breeding soundness examination (BSE) in dogs consists of a history, physical examination, semen evaluation, and testing for Brucella canis.
 If infertility is suggested from the history, it should be established that adequate breeding management was practiced and that bitches had normal fertility when bred to other dogs.
 The time sequence of litters sired and bitches that did not conceive should be recorded, as should any recent illness during or before the time the bitches were bred.
 These should be assessed to determine whether the infertility may be transient (eg, fever can adversely affect semen production for >60 days after the initial insult).

 A general physical examination should be performed.
 Dogs with abnormalities such as severe joint disease or spinal problems may not be able to mount.
 Endocrinopathies such as hyperadrenocorticism or hypothyroidism may reduce fertility; these may be associated with abnormalities in weight or hair coat.
 The penis and prepuce should be examined; problems such as persistent frenulum, growths, or swelling due to balanoposthitis may prevent normal intromission.
-Abrasions or lacerations on the penis may bleed during coitus, and blood may be seen in the semen.
+Abrasions or lacerations on the penis may bleed during breeding, and blood may be seen in the semen.

 The prostate should be digitally palpated per rectum.
 The most common prostatic problem in mature (>5 yr old) intact dogs is benign prostatic hyperplasia (BPH); the prostate appears uniformly enlarged and is not painful on palpation per rectum.
 Dogs with BPH might be asymptomatic or have a history of hematuria and/or hemospermia or rectal tenesmus.
 In dogs with clinical signs, the treatment of choice is castration, although breeding dogs can be treated medically with 5α-reductase inhibitors, which prevent the conversion of testosterone to dihydrotestosterone.
 Treatment is important, because affected dogs are predisposed to developing prostatitis.
 Ultrasonography has become a common adjunctive tool for prostate evaluation in dogs, allowing for accurate measurements and assessment of the gland's echotexture for identification of potential pathologies, in which case a fine needle or biopsy instrument can be guided to sample a lesion.